7-fl/exceptions/README.md

             Pid ! {reply, ok},
             loop(NewFrequencies, Supervisor);
  ```
- That doesn nothing if the client tries to deallocate a frequency that it does not own.
+ That does nothing when the client tries to deallocate a frequency that it does not own.

- Another approach is to send an error message to the client:
+ Another approach would be to send an error message to the client:

  ```
          {request, Pid , {deallocate, Freq}} ->